 'Advanced' - to load large sets of log items independent of the Browser window; in this mode, a special Audit Settings group can be displayed in the Audit Tree, which records:

 - When Auditing has been enabled and disabled

 - The date and time of the change

 - When Audit Operations are executed

-Some information displayed in Raw mode might be insignificant or only in machine-readable format.
+Additional database information is displayed; this additional information might be insignificant or only in machine-readable format